IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 4. Application Rate (Throughput)

-Enable Cloud Entity Search for APM
+Enable Cloud Entity Search for APM  <br />

 Go to Settings -> Searches, Reports, and Alerts  <br />

 	Select App Splunk Observability Cloud | Owner All  <br />
 	Find the line ITSI Import Objects - Splunk-APM Application Entity Search -> (Actions) Edit -> Enable  <br />
 	NOTE those searches are called Cloud Entity Searches  <br />
 	Open ITSI ->  Infrastructure Overview  <br />
 	Verify that you have your entities are showing up <br />
 	Note: there isn't any out of the box Key vital metrics so the visualisation will look like this <br />

 <img width="247" alt="Screenshot 2022-01-13 at 15 50 57" src="https://user-images.githubusercontent.com/34278157/149363052-ca443f77-5c01-466f-bb91-53c1b8059799.png"> <br />